-Early in the day, my husband drove around the city scouting out the landscape looking for the perfect place to release the lanterns.
-That evening as our caravan of cars arrived at the location he had chosen, I gave him a thumbs up and complimented his choice.
-It was a beautiful location.
-It was a flat, park-like setting with a pond of water nearby with vegetation growing around it, and mountains were standing tall in the distance.
-It looked perfect…..but looks can be deceiving.
+Early in the day, my husband drove around the city scouting out the landscape for the perfect place to release the lanterns.
+That evening, as our caravan of cars arrived at the location he had chosen, I gave him a thumbs up and complimented his choice.
+It was a beautiful, flat, park-like setting with a pond of water nearby.
+Vegetation surrounded the pond, and mountains were standing tall in the distance.
+The site was perfect — but looks can be deceiving.

-It wasn’t until we got out of our cars that we began to realize the water close by was stagnant and the mosquitoes were insane–like nothing we had ever experienced before.
+When we exited our cars, we realized the water close by was stagnant and the mosquitoes were insane — like nothing we had ever experienced before.
 Almost immediately we were attacked by a swarm of mosquitoes.
-As we were flailing our arms to defend ourselves, most of the younger kids began wailing at the top of their lungs and frantically scratching their arms and legs.
+As our arms flailed to defend ourselves, most of the younger kids began to wail at the top of their lungs and frantically scratched their arms and legs.
 We hurriedly scattered and turned our attention toward the children.
 In the background, while we were running, I could hear our son-in-law Matt yelling, “Why was this place chosen?!”

 After tending to the screaming children, still undeterred and doing our best to ignore the bites, we proceeded with TJ’s birthday celebration.
 We started lighting the lanterns, but almost immediately we began experiencing more problems.
 The lanterns weren’t easy to light and were catching on fire.
 Pockets of fire were scattered around the park.
-Our son-in-law Ben, concerned about the police being called, was running around like a mad man putting the fires out with small drinking bottles of water.
+Our son-in-law, Ben, became concerned that the police would be called, so he ran around like a madman putting the fires out with small drinking bottles of water.
 The lanterns that didn’t catch on fire wouldn’t rise.
 Our daughters were running after their lanterns that were hovering at eye level blowing and flapping their arms wildly in an attempt to get them to fly.
-After the last lantern was lit and burst into flames, we counted them up, and only 3 of the 26 lanterns actually flew.
+After the last lantern was lit and burst into flames, we counted them up.
+Only 3 of the 26 lanterns actually flew.
 The rest were burning in a heap on the ground.
 We then cleaned up the mess, put all the fires out, hurriedly escaped to our cars, comforted the bawling children, and drove away as fast as we could, scratching our bites all the way home.

 My deceased son’s first birthday celebration without him was an utter disaster.